romanornr/via-core-docs/architecture_overview.md

 - **Mempool**: Stores pending transactions and provides them to the State Keeper
 - **Batch Executor**: Executes transactions within the VM and manages state updates
 - **Seal Criteria**: Determines when to seal L2 blocks and L1 batches
-- **BTC Sender**: Submits batch data to Bitcoin through inscriptions with environment-based configuration
+- **BTC Sender**: Submits batch data to Bitcoin through inscriptions

 ### 3.2 Prover